 Aside from the card are a few other goodies you’ll get to sweeten the deal such as a pretty standard carabiner, magnesium fire striker, money clip, and a whistle as well as a sleeve to protect the card, or more rather protect your wallet from the card.

 This card is no replacement for a full packaged full-featured multi-tool as listed above but as I said, it’s a great last resort or something to ensure you always have a suite of tools with you when otherwise you’d leave the bulkier handheld toolboxes at home or in the car.

-Some of these multi-tool cards are okay to bring through airport security because they lack anything that can stab or slash, however, both the Victorinox Swisscard and the Multitool Card are not TSA approved due to having blades and thus, you’ll need to make sure they go in your checked luggage.
+Some of these multi-tool cards are okay to bring through airport security because they lack anything that can pierce or slash, however, both the Victorinox Swisscard and the Multitool Card are not TSA approved due to having blades and thus, you’ll need to make sure they go in your checked luggage.

 22. Leatherman Tread

 My Review: Looking for something that doesn’t take up pack space or crowd your pocket?
 Why not slap a multi-tool on your wrist?

 The Leatherman Tread is the first wristband form factor multi-tool ever designed and although it lacks a blade, it contains many tools that can save your butt in a pinch!
 Even better, these are TSA compliant, meaning you can wear them right through airport security without any problems, although this thing is mean looking and may get you some unsolicited questions about it!

 The entire thing is constructed from 17-4 stainless steel and hidden in every link is a different tool.
 It is roughly 8.5” in length and can be adjusted by 0.5” increments to fit snugly.
 Leatherman also sells replacement links on their website in case you lose or damage one, which I find to be pretty unlikely considering how durable and tough these bracelets are!